 Take some quality time to reflect on these questions and be honest with yourself.

 Erica Layne writes: “You know that dopamine hit you get when you click to buy something online?
 I get that same hit when I find something in my home to donate.
 So lately, when I get the itch to shop.
 I go to my closet and find something to pass on instead.”
 She adds: “Most of us who are weighed down by mental clutter, the to-do lists and calendar events in our brains-find a shocking amount of relief when we cut back on physical clutter.
-If you’re environment is less chaotic, your mind will be too.
+If you’re environment is less chaotic, your mind will be too.”

 Obviously, to end the clutter problem, you need to stop bringing stuff into your home.
 From this point on in your life, practice the one in-one out rule.
 If you bring something into your house, one item has to leave.
 Some people I know, who are in the downsizing or simplicity mind set, practice the one in-two out rule.
-Remember, these are rules!!!
+Remember, these are rules!

 I would highly recommend you search out the works of Peter Walsh.
-He is a world leader in decluttering stuff and his how to wisdom is just so practical and easy to use.
+He is a world leader in decluttering stuff and his how-to wisdom is just so practical and easy to use.

 Now, Let’s look at the subject of toxic people.

-In life, you will realize there is a role for everyone you meet.
+In life, you must realize there is a role for everyone you meet.
 Some will test you.
 Some will use you.
 Some will love you and some will teach you.
 The people in your life should be a source of reducing stress, not causing it; the ones who are truly important are the ones who bring out the best in you.
 A true friend is like having a second self.
 You cannot hang out with negative people and expect to have a positive life.
 Maturity is learning to walk away from people and situations that threaten your peace of mind, self-respect, values, morals, and self-worth.
 Not everyone will make it to your future.
 Some people are just passing through to teach you lessons in life.
 Hans F. Hansen writes: “People inspire you or they drain you.
 Pick them wisely.”

-There is a story of two dogs, who walk into the same room at different times.
-One comes out wagging his tail, while the other comes out growling.
-A woman watching this goes into the room to see what could possibly have made one dog so happy and the other so mad.
-To her surprise, she finds a room filled with mirrors.
-The happy dog found a thousand happy dogs looking back at himself, while the angry dog saw only angry dogs growling back at him.
 What you see in the world around you is a reflection of who you are.
 Your diet is not only what you eat.
 It is what you watch, what you listen to, what you read, and the people you hang around with.
 Be mindful of the things you put into your body emotionally, spiritually and physically.
 Life is really a mirror.

 Toxic people you should just get rid of: